-COLOR GUARD & WINTER GUARD
+COLOR GUARD & WINTER GUARD Mr. Jake Mooney, Director

-Ashley Maldonado, Director

 - All Guard members must either be enrolled in the 2nd Period Color Guard Class or enrolled in a band class.
 Band members may not enroll in Guard Class in lieu of their Band Class, but may enroll in addition, if their schedule allows. - If you will be absent from practice for any reason, excused or unexcused, this must be communicated to the director prior to practice.
-Call or text Ms. Maldonado at 214-310-8814 and email Mr. Marquez at jesus.marquez@risd.org. - Color Guard is a yearlong activity.
+Email Mr. Mooney at richardsonguard@gmail.com. - Color Guard is a yearlong activity.
 All members are expected to participate in winter guard.
 Just like the band members shift to concert season after marching band is over, we will do the same.
 A program cannot grow if its members only practice and perform for half the year. - Be prepared for practice.
 Everyone is responsible for bringing equipment, black and white electrical tape, water, and drill books every day.
 Drill books are to be worn whenever you are on the field and kept up-to-date.
 Wear clothing and shoes that are appropriate for practice no denim. - No chewing gum at practice or while in uniform - Be prepared for performance days.
 When we meet in the band hall have all pieces of your uniform, warm-ups, shoes, and flag bags.
 If we have a bus ride, you may do your hair and makeup then, but for home games be ready at lineup. - We are always willing to work out payment plans for membership dues, and will fundraise in the winter to try and offset winter guard costs.
 However, if all dues are not paid by the end of the school year, the school will hold your report card. - Have a good attitude.
 Be respectful.
 Work hard.
 Have fun!